sgp729/typr/README.md

 ![](images/light_banner.png)

 # ⌨️ typr
-_`typr`_ is a program for improving typing speed.
-It's designed to be fast and lightweight, featuring Command Line Interface, written in C++ using __curses__ library for GNU/Linux.
+_`typr`_ is a Free and Open-Source program for typing speed improvement, remembering words.
+It's designed to be fast and lightweight, featuring Command Line Interface, written in C++ using curses library for GNU/Linux.

 # ⚙️ customization
 _`typr`_ is customizable: words, colors, sizes..